jamie-mttk/mttk-bi/README.md

 ## What is it

 This project can easily and quickly to build a vue 3 based UI and assist with a small amount of code.
 The target of this project is to quickly develop a data presentation project ,such as report, daigram, etc. although it can build a really complex system.
 Here is a [demo](http://139.129.210.30:8721/index.html)  ,the data will be reset every day.
 I am sorry for the slow access since the performance of my server is pool.
+Please try to refresh if load failed.

 ## Screen captures